 Biking India's Nubra Valley

-Day 1 New Delhi
+Day 1: Meet in New Delhi

 The Ambassador Delhi by Taj